davepollack/nushift/README.md

 struct VirtualPoint(f64);
 ```

-An accessibility tree following the `AccessibilityTree` schema can be encoded into Postcard data according to the [Postcard wire format specification](https://postcard.jamesmunns.com/wire-format).
+An accessibility tree following the `AccessibilityTree` schema should be encoded into Postcard data according to the [Postcard wire format specification](https://postcard.jamesmunns.com/wire-format).

 As with other deferred-style calls:
 * This releases `input_shm_cap_id` and `output_shm_cap_id` and then you can't access them anymore